zeta22/zarza-maze-game-code-challenge/README.md

 Live demo deployed in: https://zarza-maze-code-challenge.herokuapp.com/ with source maps available.

 Note: It's hosted on a Heroku free dyno.
-Could take a white to perform a first load as it has to wake up the service!
+Could take a while to perform a first load as it has to wake up the service!

 # Game Features